 Unfortunately, Diamond Weapon’s projectiles were still on route, and Rufus watched as a number of projectiles struck his office, enveloping it in a huge explosion.
 Rufus is not seen again in the game.
 So falls the only capable person in this entire plot.

 Shinra’s three surviving executives (I’m telling you, Palmer is dead on a slate somewhere) are in a panic at this point, having no lucky contacting the President.
 During this sequence, Reeve is meant to give himself away to the player as being the person driving Cait Sith, but the localizers messed it up in English.
 You see, Cait Sith is supposed to have an accent that Reeve does not share: Kansai in Japanese, supposedly Scottish in English.
 In this scene, Reeve speaks in that accent and the player is supposed to realize that he’s Cait Sith.
-Unfortunately, not only did the English localization forget that Cait Sith had a Scottish accent something like nine times out of ten, they also forgot to have Reeve speak with a Scottish accent it in this critical scene, messing up the whole trick!
+Unfortunately, not only did the English localization forget that Cait Sith had a Scottish accent something like ninety-nine times out of a hundred, they also forgot to have Reeve speak with a Scottish accent it in this critical scene, messing up the whole trick!

 The other execs notice Reeve’s supposedly strange accent, but he shakes it off and reveals that the city’s reactors are starting to overload (remember, Reeve has been in charge of the reactors since the beginning of the game).
 One of Reeve’s subordinates contacts him, telling him that someone has set the reactors to overload deliberately, and Reeve discovers that Professor Hojo is responsible.
 We cut to Hojo in an unfamiliar location, and he says that he’s planning on giving Sephiroth all of Midgar’s mako energy.
 His treachery is clearly intentional, but something is strange: he’s not speaking clearly and he keeps twitching.